nbroeking/Foundations/HW3/fixed/QUESTIONS.md

 Question 3
 ----------

 Our approach to fix the problem involved turning the ProductionLine class into a blocking queue.
 Instead of having the producers and consumers busy wait on the insertions and removal we added conditional variables to allow them to wake up only when they are needed.
-The next thing was to add a reentrant lock around only the critical sections of the queue.
-This way the producers and consumers can still make progress while the other ones are running.
+The next step was to add a reentrant lock around only the critical sections of the queue.
+This way the producers and consumers can still make progress while the other threads are running.
 The final thing we had to do was to give all producers a lock that they had to block on anytime they created a producer.
 This prevented the bugs where certain ids would keep getting skipped and duplicated.

+By fixing the code in these three areas we are able to achieve a program where each thread is only blocked when it needs to be and only runs when it has too.
+The race conditions are all dealt with and the memory barrier issues go away when we start using a mutex.